opencog/learn/README.md

   nothing is gained by using 3rd-party tools.
 * The formation of clusters here is not quite as simple as throwing similar labels into buckets.
-The vectors have to be merged, basis-element by basis-lement, and those vectors encode graphical structure.
-For example, when one merges (vertex-A, neihbors-of-A) with (vertex-B, neighbors-of-B), it is not enough to merge just A and B, one must also merge (vertex-X, neighbors-of-X) whenever a neighbor-of-X includes A or B. This would require a callback from the clustering code to perform that graphical merge.
-3rd-party tools are incpable of such callbacks.
+The vectors have to be merged, basis-element by basis-element, and those vectors encode graphical structure.
+For example, when one merges (vertex-A, neighbors-of-A) with (vertex-B, neighbors-of-B), it is not enough to merge just A and B, one must also merge (vertex-X, neighbors-of-X) whenever a neighbor-of-X includes A or B. This would require a callback from the clustering code to perform that graphical merge.
+3rd-party tools are incapable of such callbacks.

 Vectors
 -------